Skip to main content

 What is the Best Marketing Strategy?

-"A good strategy needs to incorporate the mission and core values of the organization as a whole,” said Susan Bogle, vice president of product marketing at SNHU.
-“You need to know the end goal … “Strategy helps guide your initiatives to reach your goals throughout your marketing plan.
+"A good strategy needs to incorporate the mission and core values of the organization as a whole,” said Susan Bogle, vice president of product marketing and university partnerships at SNHU.
+“You need to know the end goal … Strategy helps guide your initiatives to reach your goals throughout your marketing plan.
 It all needs to be actionable and measurable along the way.”

+While digital marketing is popular, it's not the only strategy you should consider.
 There are several popular modes of thinking about marketing strategies and how companies and consumers interact.
 Here are a few.

-What are Moments of Truth in Marketing?
+What Are Moments of Truth in Marketing?

-One of the key ways Burns said she thinks about different aspects of marketing strategies she oversees are called moments of truth.
+One of the key ways Burns said she thinks about different aspects of marketing strategies she oversees is called moments of truth.
 Author and marketing guru Robert Rose, writing for the Content Marketing Institute, defined the moments of truth as:

 • First Moment of Truth (FMOT): The moment that a customer is confronted with a choice of product or service to buy.